HippolyteDewas/Project/README.md

-# Projects
+# Project
 Project related to my master's degree
-Estimation of VaR (Value at Risk) and ES (Expected Shortfall)
+- Estimation of VaR (Value at Risk) and ES (Expected Shortfall)